Monday, 25 June 2012

 Sam Murphy scored for Hendon before Ollie Sprague and Michael Corcoran were both denied as the “Dodgy Keeper” chants came back to haunt the visiting fans.
 Dulwich were 3-1 up before Lovelock saved from Michael Chambers and then Daniel Uchechi made it 2-2.

 Acheampong restored the lead and then Muir scored Hendon’s final penalty.
-Dipo Akinyemi became the hero of Dulwich as he slotted home to take the shoot out 4-3.
-A mass pitch invasion followed, while Hendon’s players headed to thank their magnificent support.
+Dipo Akinyemi became the hero of Dulwich as he slotted home to take the shoot-out 4-3.
+A mass pitch invasion followed while Hendon’s players headed to thank their magnificent support.

 There seemed to an acceptance among many of the away fans.
 I went over the fence to say thanks to the Dons players who I’d got to know from my duties at Silver Jubilee Park.
 Many were in tears and absolutely distraught.

-It later transpired that Hamlet’s fans and players partied long into the night outside the East London Tavern and on Goose Green near to their traditional home.
+It later transpired that Hamlet’s fans and players partied long into the night outside the East London Tavern and on Goose Green near their traditional home.
 While we were envious, there was no bitterness towards them.
+Meanwhile, we headed back to the tram to head to Morden Road and then go on quite a walk to The Trafalgar.

+Poor old Joe with his bad knee and Neil also joined us.
+Mick had gone missing long ago in a drunken stupor and was apparently in Sutton chatting up some elder women!
 We had a good drink and reflected on a grand afternoon out.
 Anthony, a Hamlet fan came into the pub and insisted on buying us all a drink.
 That summed up what proper non-league football, sportsmanship and the day was all about.

 It had been a pleasure to attend such an occasion, despite the disappointment of the result.
 Potentially worse news arrived a few days later as Hendon were placed in the Southern League for the following campaign after 55 years of continuous service in the top flight of the Isthmian League.
 They certainly weren’t a dull club to adopt!

-The old images of the original Champion Hill have been scanned from books as I unfortunately didn't take my camera, much to my regret since.
+The old images of the original Champion Hill have been scanned from books as I, unfortunately, didn't take my camera, much to my regret since.

 No comments: